 The NC comprises Mr. Lai Wai Kit Andrew as the Chairman and Mr. Hew Koon Chan, Ms. Tan Yee Peng, Mr. Koh Keng Siang and Mr. Bernard Wong Ee Yu as members.
-Ms. Tay Tze Wen acts as Alternate Director to Mr. Koh Keng Siang.
-The NC is made up of Non-Executive Directors and the majority (excluding the Alternate Director), including the Chairman of the NC, are Independent Directors.
+The NC is made up of Non-Executive Directors and the majority, including the Chairman of the NC, are Independent Directors.
 (Provisions 1.4 and 4.2 of the Code)